brunobmorais/php-database/README.md

 ###### For details on how to use the Data Layer, see the sample folder with details in the component directory

-Para mais detalhes sobre como usar o Data Layer, veja a pasta de exemplo com detalhes no diretório do componente
+Para mais detalhes sobre como usar o Database, veja a pasta de exemplo com detalhes no diretório do componente

 #### connection